muraliavarma/personal/README.md

     I also worked through the high pressure process of restoring the latest EBS snapshot of an accidentally deleted volume that was attached to a super important EC2 node.
     <br/><br/>
     At Zynga, I oversaw the migration plan for moving volatile keys from internal Memcached solution to AWS Elasticache.
 I also wrote AWS Lambda functions in Python to handle automatic replacement of bad nodes.
+    <br/><br/>
+    I have also worked on Amazon SES templates and workmail integration in my side projects.
   </div>
 </ProjectItem>